Ray Pearl

 Nancy Martin

-Nancy Martin joined CHC as Program Manager in 2009.
+Nancy joined CHC as Program Manager in 2009.
 Nancy’s background includes experience both in the public and private sectors.
-Her interest in affordable housing began during her work in the land development field.
-Nancy was a Project Coordinator for SunCal Companies, a California based development company, where she managed the Department of Real Estate and Homeowner Association activities.
-Most recently, she worked in the Legislative department at the Southern California Association of Governments.
+Her interest in affordable housing began during her work in land development.
+Nancy previously worked for SunCal Companies, a California based development company, where she managed the Department of Real Estate and Homeowner Association activities.